atan009/vimrc/README.md

 More info at: [Github ervandew/supertab] (https://github.com/ervandew/supertab)

-###Plugin #6 - Gundo:
+###Plugin #7 - Gundo:
 ---------------------
 In vim, all the changes you make to your file are saved as a tree.
-Gundo is a plugin that displays your edit history in the form of a tree for you so, you can easily see the differences between the changes you made and jump back to any old version.
+Gundo is a plugin that displays your edit history in the form of a tree for you so you can easily see the differences between the changes you made and jump back to any old version.

-To use Gundo, first you have to add a mapping to your `.vimrc` file.
-Here we use `<F5>` as example.

-	nnoremap <F5> :GundoToggle<CR>

-Now when we press `<F5>` in a file, Gundo will show us a graph of the tree of changes.
+Press `<F5>` in a file to traverse the graph of the tree of changes.
 Our current position in the undo tree is the one marker with `@`.
 To move between the graph, use `j` and `k` keys.
-Like vim, `gg` jumps to top of the file while `G` brings you ot the bottom of the file.
+Like vim, `gg` jumps to top of the file while `G` brings you to the bottom of the file.

 Press `return` on a state to revert the content of the file and use `p` to make the preview window show the differences between the current state and selected state.